 Header image design by Orly Zebak.
 Photograph courtesy of Ella Gladstone-Martin.

-Ella Gladstone Martin is currently fulfilling her dream of becoming an ordained cantor at Hebrew Union College in New York City.
-Ella was born in Jerusalem and raised in Canada where she received her Bachelor of Music in jazz voice at the University of Toronto.
+Ella Gladstone Martin will be ordained as a cantor in May at Hebrew Union College – Jewish Institute of Religion.
+Ella was born in Jerusalem and raised in Toronto, Canada where she received her Bachelor of Music in jazz voice at the University of Toronto.
 Her passion is healing and uplifting communities of all ages through prayer.
-Ella is thrilled to serve as student cantor at Temple Shaaray Tefila on Manhattan’s Upper East Side and to co-lead monthly services with Rabbi Elyse Goldstein at Toronto’s City Shul.
+Ella is thrilled to be joining the clergy team at Community Synagogue in Port Washington, Long Island this July.